Kitware/CMake/Help/manual/cmake-language.7.rst

 is performed.
 A bracket argument is always given to the command invocation as exactly one argument.

 ..
-No code-block syntax highlighting in the following example (long string literal not supported by our cmake.py)
+ATTENTION No code-block syntax highlighting in the following example (long string literal not supported by our cmake.py)

 For example::